Why We Feel Insecure, and How We Can Stop

 Can you make yourself feel bigger without making others feel smaller?

-Everyone feels insecure from time to time, perhaps particularly in certain situations.
+Everyone feels insecure from time to time, particularly in certain situations.
 You may feel that you’re not as attractive, intelligent, or well-situated in life as you could be.
 Comparing yourself to the people around you can make you feel even worse.

 Some people compensate for insecurities by trying to show that they’re better than others.
-They may constantly brag about their achievements, remind others about their successes (even if others are well aware of these), or belittle their friends and family members.
+They may constantly brag about their achievements, remind others about their successes (even if others are well aware of them), or belittle their friends and family members.

 The psychologist Alfred Adler, who coined the term “inferiority complex,” referred to this tendency as “striving for superiority.”
-In the worst case scenario, striving for superiority means that you’re stepping on the feelings of those around you.
+In the worst-case scenario, striving for superiority means that you’re stepping on the feelings of those around you.
 The only way you can make yourself feel bigger is by making them feel smaller.

 You can also be made to feel insecure by actual events in your life: Your romantic partner threatens to leave you or expresses concern about the future of your relationship.
 Your teenaged daughter shouts in your face that you’re a terrible parent.
 Or, your parents can make you feel inadequate by pointing out all your failings and missed opportunities.
 In all of these cases, you wonder what you’ve done wrong.
 Feeling better in those situations involves separating your contribution to the problem from the other person’s.

 Feelings of insecurity can also occur in response to real threats to your livelihood.
 When the economy takes a nosedive, the effects can reverberate and any employee will worry about their future.
 The only way to counter those feelings of insecurity is to receive reassurance that your job isn’t really on the line.
 If it is, however, you’re bound to become stressed both at home and in the workplace.
 Although you realize that the problem isn’t you, it's the economy, it’s still hard not to feel preoccupied about your future ability to earn a living.